katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **common**
   * **baseUrl:** sends the http request to this baseUrl instead of the default baseUrl that is set in the initialisation of the configuration.
   * **headers:** An object with headers that are added on the http request. f.e.: {'foo': 'bar'} adds a header foo with value bar.
+  * **caching:** An object with properties timeout (in seconds) which overwrites the default timeout (you don't need to set up default caching, you can just start caching several requests).
+The resource will be get from the cache if it it is not older than the timeout in seconds.
   * **inBatch:** Specify the href where the batch needs to be send to.
 This is for GET methods (getAll, getList, etc.) and wraps the regular request into a batch request.
 This can be usefull when their is a potential of an request url that becomes too long.
   * **expand:** array with property paths that you want to expand client side.
 You can expand as deep as you want and don't need to add $$expanded to the path.
 See the examples.
   You can also replace a property path string with an object to pass on more advanced options.
 The object contains the following proerties: